On this page:

 At Hull History Centre, copies of archival material can usually be made so that you can work on it further at home.

 Material can be copied in the following ways, but please note that fees apply:

-- Using your own camera, you can take as many photographs as you like, provided that you purchase a day license for £16.
-Single photographs incur a cost of 30p per photograph.
-You can pay at the end and select the cheapest option.
+- Using your own camera, you can take as many photographs as you like, provided you have sought permission from the reading room supervisor first

 Using your own camera is by far the cheapest option, so don't forget to bring one with you if you think you might want copies.

 There are times when archival material cannot be photocopied or scanned.

 Such instances include: